Beza Fellows

 FELLOW OF CLASSICAL HUMANITIES & THEOLOGY

 Gregory Soderberg, Ph.D., teaches and mentors students of all ages at Kepler Education, Logos Online School, Redemption Seminary and the BibleMesh Institute.
 He also serves in various capacities with Christian Halls International, Southeastern University, and the Kirby Laing Centre for Public Theology (Cambridge).
-He completed a Ph.D. in Historical Theology from Vrije Universiteit Amsterdam, an M.A. in Church History from the University of Pretoria, and a B.A. in Liberal Arts & Culture from New St. Andrews College.
-He has taught church history at Grace Life College and Seminary in Liberia, with Training Leaders International, and has spoken or presented papers at conferences in the US, Germany, and South Korea.
-But, most importantly, he and his wife have five amazing children and enjoy hiking, boating, reading, and traveling.
-He has published articles in Intellectual Takeout, Common Good, American Reformer, Touchstone and SALVO magazine.
-He authored As Often as You Eat This Bread: Communion Frequency in English, Scottish, and Early American Churches, edited John Brown of Haddington on Frequent Communion, and contributed chapters to a variety of books.
-He currently serves on the editorial board of The Consortium: A Journal of Classical Christian Education.
+Dr. Soderberg completed a Ph.D. in Historical Theology (Vrije Universiteit Amsterdam), an M.A. in Church History (University of Pretoria), and a B.A. in Liberal Arts & Culture (New St. Andrews College).
+He has published articles in a variety of publications and authored As Often as You Eat This Bread: Communion Frequency in English, Scottish, and Early American Churches.
+Dr. Soderberg also edited John Brown of Haddington on Frequent Communion, has contributed chapters to a variety of books, and currently serves on the editorial board of The Consortium: A Journal of Classical Christian Education.
 He posts occasional writings at his Substack, The SoderBlurb.
+But, most importantly, Dr. Soderberg and his wife have five amazing children.
+They enjoy hiking, boating, reading, and traveling.

 -